stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 )<self-attention-ill>

 While basic self-attention allows a model to compute contextual relationships between sequence elements, it operates in a single projection space, potentially limiting the diversity of information captured.
 To address this, Transformers employ Multi-Head Attention, a mechanism that enables the model to attend to information from multiple representation subspaces simultaneously, which was firstly described in "Attention is All You Need" @vaswaniAttentionAllYou2023
 Instead of computing attention just once, the input sequence is projected into multiple sets of Queries, Keys, and Values using learned linear transformations—typically with smaller dimensionality $q < p$, where $p$ is the original embedding size.
-Each set of projections corresponds to a separate attention head, allowing the model to focus on different semantic or temporal aspects ("meta-concepts") of the sequence.
+Each set of projections corresponds to a separate attention head, allowing the model to focus on different semantic or temporal aspects of the sequence.
-These $k$ parallel attention heads independently compute attention outputs, which are then concatenated into a single vector of dimension $k dot q$.
+These $n$ parallel attention heads independently compute attention outputs, which are then concatenated into a single vector of dimension $k dot q$.
 Since this dimensionality may differ from the original embedding size, the concatenated output is passed through a final linear projection layer (denoted $W^(text)$) to produce the final attention output.
 This structure is illustrated conceptually in @multi-head-attention, and it significantly enhances the expressiveness and robustness of the attention mechanism.
 This process can also be caluclated with: $ "MultiHead"(Q, K, V) = "Conact"("head"_1, dots, "head"_h)W^(O) \
 "where " "head"_i = "Attention"(Q W_i^Q, K W_i ^K, V W_i ^V) $ @vaswaniAttentionAllYou2023

-Multi-head attention not only improves model performance but also enables parallel computation of attention heads, which leads to efficient training, especially on modern hardware.
-Despite its complexity, studies have shown that only a few attention heads may be essential, and redundant heads can be pruned without degrading model accuracy—improving interpretability and computational efficiency. @aggarwalNeuralNetworksDeep2023
+Multi-head attention not only improves model performance but also enables parallel computation of attention heads, which leads to efficient training, especially on modern hardware. @aggarwalNeuralNetworksDeep2023

 #figure(image("images/multiheadattention.png"),
 caption: [Multi-head attention mechanism.
-The input matrix $X$ of shape $D times N$, where $D$ is the feature dimension and $N$ is the sequence length, is linearly projected into multiple sets of Queries, Keys, and Values.
+The input matrix $X$ of shape $D times N$, is linearly projected into multiple sets of Queries, Keys, and Values.
 Each set defines an individual attention head (e.g., Head 1, Head 2), which independently computes scaled dot-product attention.
 The outputs from all $H$ heads, each of size $D/H times N$, are then concatenated and projected through a final linear layer to produce the output matrix $O$ of shape $D times N$. @princeUnderstandingDeepLearning])<multi-head-attention>

 *Embedding*